CertifaiAI/classifai/readme.md

 </center>

-- [Still WIP.
-Stay tune with these features coming up below]
+- [Stay tune with these features coming up below]
   - **AI in the Loop** - Deep Learning assistant for labelling task to reclaim valuable time for meaningful ML/DL tasks.
   - Data management